kbcovingtonjr/Aerospace-Software-Final-Project/Part_2/README.md

 How to Compile/Run:
 ------
-To run the entire Part II code, which runs the code multiple times using 1, 2 4, and 8:
+To run the entire Part II code, which runs the code multiple times using 1, 2, 4, and 8 threads:
 **> ./RunParallel.sh**

 To run and profile the Part II code using 8 threads: